-Using sous vide to prepare corned beef ensures your roast has perfect texture.
+Using sous vide to prepare corned beef ensures your roast has the perfect texture.
 This recipe includes instructions to make from scratch or with store bought brisket in brine.
-With sous vide, you’ll cook it for 48 hours at 140 degrees F. Eat it traditionally with cabbage and potatoes, in a sandwich, or in a breakfast hash!
+With sous vide, you’ll cook it for 24 hours at 170 degrees F. Eat it traditionally with cabbage and potatoes, in a sandwich, or in a breakfast hash!

-Corned beef: a St. Patrick’s Day classic.
+Corned beef is a St. Patrick’s Day classic.
 I’ve made it lots of ways, but before sous vide, I usually cooked it in a crockpot which was… not the best.
 Somehow dried out and soupy at the same time.
 Certainly not the meaty roast I was after.

 With sous vide, corned beef comes out perfectly.
 The texture is meaty and just starting to fall apart while still being so juicy and tender.
 I can never go back!